HenriDeh/DRL_MMULS/README.md

-The branch of this package accompagnies the following publication : .
+This branch of this package accompagnies the following publication : .

 To install this package, run the following commands in the Julia REPL.
 ```